-This blog post might be hard for some of you to read.
-Good.
-That’s a good thing – we all need to push our comfort zones and be uncomfortable from time to time.
-If this is a hard blog post to sit with, then it might also be a sign it’s just what you need – and that’s okay!
+This blog post might be difficult to read.
+That isn't necessarily a bad thing.
+If this is a hard blog post to sit with, then it might also be a sign it’s just what you need.
+Dealing with feedback can be uncomfortable, but what you do with that feedback is very important.

-Part of being a graduate student is receiving feedback.
-Feedback from your cohort members, from your professors, from colleagues, from research mentors, and last but certainly not least, your dissertation or thesis Chair or advisor and your committee members.
-If you hire a professional editor (and you should), you’ll get feedback from them, too.
-Something to remember is that feedback is your friend.
+Part of being a post graduate student is receiving feedback.
+Feedback from your supervisors, colleagues, from research mentors, and last but certainly not least, your thesis committee members.
+If you hire a professional editor, you’ll likely get feedback from them, too.
+Keep in mind, you are still learning and feedback is your friend.
 Even not-so-great feedback is helpful (We’ll get to why later on).
-The important thing is that you listen, you read, you take it in, and go from there.
-How you deal with and respond to feedback can say a lot about you to others – and even affect your career in a variety of ways.
+The important thing is that you listen, read, absorb it, and go from there.
+How you deal with and respond to feedback says a lot about you – and can even affect your career in a variety of ways.

 Why Feedback is Helpful

 When we look at our own work, it’s easy to have blind spots.
-Of course we like our own work!
+We tend to think we did things the best way possible.
 Our writing makes sense to us because we know what we meant to say.
-But an outside reader is unaware of our thought processes, and if something needs more explanation or clarification, they’ll tell us.
-Feedback can help us identify gaps in our research, holes in our logic, and parts of our paper that just aren’t working.
+But an outside reader is unaware of our thought processes, and if something needs more explanation, clarification, or feels disorganised, they can make us aware of that.
+Feedback from others can help us identify gaps in our research, holes in our logic, and parts of our paper that just aren’t working.
 It forces us to think critically and deeply about the ideas we put on the page.

 Even less-than-wonderful feedback or seemingly irrelevant feedback can be useful.
-If you get consistent feedback from multiple people about one thing, and then someone else provides dissenting feedback about that same thing, you can recognize that maybe that feedback isn’t the best.
-It helps you discern helpful feedback from not-so-helpful feedback.
 Any feedback you receive propels you to examine your writing more carefully so that you can think about whether changes are necessary – and that’s never a bad thing.

 Responding to Feedback

 If you’re in a workshop-type setting or group, where you (and others) verbally share and respond to written and/or verbal feedback, listening to all of the feedback with an open mind is crucial.
-Drop the defensiveness; no one’s perfect and everyone’s there to learn.
-If you disagree with feedback, you can either simply thank the person for their contribution or you can calmly explain why you don’t agree.
+Drop all defensiveness and remember that you are there to learn.
+If you disagree with the feedback, thank the person for sharing their thoughts and carefully consider why you disagree with their feedback before responding.

-If your professor has provided feedback with which you don’t agree, at minimum, it’s always best to explain why you’re not changing your work.
-Don’t just ignore the feedback.
-However, this decision needs to be made after careful thought and editing.
-Talking with your professor about their feedback may provide further insight into why they suggested it.
+If your supervisor has provided feedback with which you don’t agree, it is never a good idea to ignore that feedback.
+At minimum, do your best to explain why you don't think you should make the changes they have suggested.
+However, this decision should only be made after careful consideration.
+Speaking with your supervisor about their feedback may provide further insight into why they suggested it in the first place.

-When you do get feedback that you plan to address, make sure that in your next draft, you’ve clearly and thoroughly responded to it and revised the work accordingly.
+When you receive feedback that you plan to address, make sure that in your next draft, you’ve clearly and thoroughly responded to the suggestion and revised the work accordingly.

-It should go without saying, but it never hurts to be explicit: how you don’t want to respond to feedback is in an aggressive manner.
-Don’t lash out at the person or argue with them.
-Try not to take the feedback personally: they’re not critiquing you, they’re critiquing the work.
-You’re going to be receiving feedback in various ways for the rest of your career; if you can’t respond appropriately to it as a graduate student, this could mean trouble in the future.
-Taking in feedback and using it in a positive way is a skill that can only benefit you.
+It should go without saying, but it is never ever a good idea to respond to feedback in an aggressive or defensive manner.
+There is no need to get angry or upset.
+Do your best to remember not to take the feedback personally.
+Our work will always have room for improvement.
+You’re going to be receiving feedback in various ways for the rest of your career; if you can’t respond appropriately to it as a post graduate student, this could lead to difficulties in your future endeavours.
+Thoughtfully considering feedback and using it in a positive way to improve your work is a skill that will benefit you greatly in life.

 Difficult Choices about Feedback

 A professional editor, like those at Thesis Editor, can not only provide you with thoughtful and critical feedback, but can also help you respond to and address the feedback you’ve already been provided with by colleagues or advisors.
-Contact us today to learn how we can be of assistance!< Celebrate Pi Day!
-National Grammar Day! >
+Contact us today to learn how we can be of assistance!< Clear Communication with Your Thesis Supervisor Setting Reasonable and Attainable Goals for Writing your Thesis >